 Mississippi-made movie to premiere at Meridian’s Temple Theatre

 MERIDIAN, Miss.
-(WTOK) - A movie about the death of explorer and politician Meriwether Lewis will make its regional premiere at the Temple Theatre Saturday and Sunday.

-The movie, Mysterious Circumstance: The Death of Meriwether Lewis, was written and directed by Mississippi native Clarke Richey and filmed in Tishomingo County.
-Its cast includes Philadelphia native Marcus Dupree and John Schneider, who starred as Beau on The Dukes of Hazzard.
+(WTOK) -A movie about the death of explorer and politician Meriwether Lewis will make its regional premiere at the temple theatre Saturday and Sunday.
+The movie, mysterious circumstance the death of Meriwether Lewis, was written and directed by Mississippi native Clarke Richey and filmed in Tishomingo County.
+Its cast includes Philadelphia native Marcus Dupree and John Schneider, who starred as beau on the Dukes of Hazzard.

+The manager of the temple theater stated.
+“You know this is the largest and grandest most historic movie palace in the state and we are honored to show films like this, it’s a very watchable film nothing like a homemade thing.”

+The temple was one of a few theaters picked to show the movie in the state.

 Copyright 2022 WTOK.
 All rights reserved.